amirkeren/bluemix-lab2/README.md

 1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog

-2. After creating the service, click on "Service Credentials" and then on "View Credentials"

-3. Copy the username and password (we will use them in the next steps)

 #Creating the sequence

-1. TODO
+1. Click on the action you created earlier and then click on "Link into a Sequence"

+2. Scroll down and choose "Watson Translator" and then choose "translator" under "Select an Action in this Package"

+3. Click on the Green "New Binding" on the bottom left, provide a name for the binding and select the instance of Watson Translator you created earlier